bumbleblue/bees/index.md

 * We're flexible – we can shift rehearsal time and location to accommodate your schedule.
 * Barbershop is an awesome musical style if you haven't tried it already.

-`Our audition will take place in January.
+`Our audition will take place on January 7th.
 Write us by clicking the button below, and we'll send you more information.`

 <div style="text-align:center;">
     <a href="mailto&#58;&#116;&#104;&#101;&#98;&#107;&#52;&#98;&#101;&#114;&#108;&#105;&#110;&#64;&#103;&#109;&#97;&#105;&#108;&#46;&#99;&#111;&#109;?subject=I'm interested in singing with you!"><button>Write us!</button></a>